wso2/docs-ei/en/micro-integrator/docs/overview/introduction.md

 # Introduction

-The **Micro Integrator** of [WSO2 Enterprise Integrator 7.0.0](https://ei.docs.wso2.com/en/latest/) is a powerful configuration-driven approach to integration, which allows developers to build integrations graphically.
+The **Micro Integrator** of [WSO2 Enterprise Integrator 7.0.0](https://ei.docs.wso2.com/en/latest/) is a powerful configuration-driven approach to integration, which allows developers to build integration solutions graphically.

 This is an alternative to the code-driven integration approach that is offered by the [Ballerina Integrator](https://ei.docs.wso2.com/en/latest/ballerina-integrator/get-started/introduction/).